patriksvensson/blog/input/posts/2020/targeting-arm-for-windows-in-rust.md

 ---

-I wanted to run a thing I'm building with Rust on my Surface Pro X which is an ARM64 device the other day my initial thought when I got the idea, was "I hope it's not complicated to do".
+I wanted to run a thing I'm building with Rust on my Surface Pro X which is an ARM64 device the other day.
+My initial thought when I got the idea, was "I hope it's not complicated to do".

 TLDR; it wasn't.